Nagendra1997/mesibo-documentation/MesiboJsonView.md

 `text` is the message to display.
 `positiveText`- A button to perform positive action.
-`negativeText` -  Button to generally dismis the alert box.
+`negativeText` -  Button to generally dismiss the alert box.

 ```java